rafaelcsan705/rafaelcsan705/README.md

 Hi, I'm Rafael Santos, a Senior iOS Developer based in Portugal.
 I started programming in 2018 and have since worked mostly on mobile applications for the banking and insurance sectors.
-I've always been passionate about building applications, and iOS development is where I truly thrive.
+I've always been passionate about building applications, and iOS development is where I truly thrive.i

 I'm focused, curious, and driven by challenges that allow me to grow technically and create meaningful user experiences.